-Cost of Life in Mauritius
+Cost of living in Mauritius

 If you’re looking to move to Mauritius to enjoy the expat life or are simply curious about what prices to expect when you are here on holiday, it’s a good idea to take a look at the cost of living in Mauritius.
 This incredible island destination is renowned for its staggering natural beauty and phenomenal climate and boasts a developing economy (described by the World Bank as an upper middle-income economy), yet taxes are still low and it’s seen as being far more affordable than in many European and Western countries.